Geodesics and flows in a Poissonian city: Comparison with a Manhattan city

-where the second term computes the flow through a centre bond when re-scaling from \(n\) to \(\tfrac{\pi}{4}n\), and the first factor is a correction to ensure that total traffic is \((\pi n^2)^2\) not \((\pi(\tfrac{\pi}{4}n)^2)^2\).
-Thus the Poissonian city is comparable to this grid structure in terms of mean flow at the centre.
-However the grid structure with this protocol can be shown to have the undesirable feature that asymptotically a definite proportion of the total traffic (around 2\%) occurs \emph{outside} the disk.
+where the second term computes the flow through a center bond when rescaling from $n$ to $\frac{\pi}{4}n$, and the first factor is a correction to ensure that total traffic is $(\pi n^2)^2$, not $(\pi (\frac{\pi}{4}n)^2)^2$.
+Thus, the Poissonian city is comparable to this grid structure in terms of mean flow at the center.
+However, the grid structure with this protocol can be shown to have the undesirable feature that, asymptotically, a definite proportion of the total traffic (around 2\%) occurs \textit{outside} the disc.

-In fact one can also carry out calculations for a somewhat more demanding situation in which asymptotically the traffic stays within the disk as in the case of the Poissonian city; instead of supposing the traffic is divided equally between the two extreme geodesics, we suppose that it is divided equally amongst all possible geodesic connections.
-In effect, the actual geodesic is chosen uniformly at random, and in that case the probability that the resulting geodesic passes through the origin \((0,0)\) is
+In fact, we can also carry out calculations for a somewhat more demanding situation in which, asymptotically, the traffic stays within the disc, as in the case of the Poissonian city; instead of supposing the traffic to be divided equally between the two extreme network geodesics, we suppose that it is divided equally among all possible network geodesic connections.
+In effect, the actual network geodesic is chosen uniformly at random, and in that case the probability that the resulting network geodesic passes through the origin $(0,0)$ is

-Here \(p=\tfrac12\), but in fact the same result is obtained for any \(0<p<1\).
-Choosing \(p=\tfrac{u+x}{u+v+x+y}\) so as to control the denominator, and applying Stirling's formula, we can use Taylor expansion to approximate this by
+Here, $p=\frac12$, but the same result is in fact obtained for any $0<p<1$.
+Choosing $p=\frac{u+x}{u+v+x+y}$, so as to control the denominator, and applying Stirling's formula, we can use a Taylor expansion to approximate this by

-Using polar coordinates based on an axis at \(45^o\) to the Cartesian axes, and a Gaussian approximation based on \(\sin^2(\theta-\phi)\approx(\theta-\phi)^2\), we obtain a heuristic approximation for large \(n\) for the flow between two opposing quadrants of the disc:
+Using polar coordinates based on an axis at $45^\circ$ to the Cartesian axes and a Gaussian approximation based on $\sin^2(\theta-\phi )\approx(\theta-\phi)^2$, we obtain a heuristic approximation for large $n$ for the flow between two opposing quadrants of the disc:

-Conversion of this approach into a rigorous asymptotic argument would require close attention to detailed asymptotics of the Binomial distribution \citep{Littlewood-1969,McKay-1989}.
-However there is an alternate argument which is more easily made rigorous: the expression \eqref{eq:grid-asymptotic} can be re-expressed in terms of a symmetric random walk \(X\) as
+Conversion of this approach into a rigorous asymptotic argument would require close attention to detailed asymptotics of the Binomial distribution [\citet{Littlewood-1969}, \citet{McKay-1989}].
+However, there is an alternate argument which is more easily made rigorous: the expression~(\ref{eq:grid-asymptotic}) can be reexpressed in terms of a symmetric random walk $X$ as